martinbros/FingerJointBoxGenerator/README.md

    - span (float): The length of which the fingers will be generated

-   - extra (float or list): A single value which is added to each end of the span or a list of two values which are added to the appropirate end of the span.
+   - extra (float or list): A single value which is added to each end of the span or a list of two values which are added to the appropriate end of the span.
 This value can be positive or negative.

 2- From here, the fingers and/or mating holes can be generated using the following functions.
 Discussion of the input parameters can be found in the next section.